Azure/cortana-intelligence-inventory-optimization/Manual Deployment Guide/README.md

 > Note: We will be installing Visual Studio Community edition 2015.
 If you have it already or have Visual Studio Professional 2015(or above), you can go to the Step B.

-- 1. Download the installer for VS Community Edition [here](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15)
+1) Download the installer for VS Community Edition [here](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15).

-- 2. Run the installer.
+2) Run the installer.
 In sometime, it will ask to select the workloads.
-Select **Python Development**
+Select **Python Development** and **ASP.NET and web development**.
+The size of application will be around 1.67 Gb.

-- 3. Click Install.
+3) Click Install.

 ### B. Run Inventory Optimization Website